ZackFairMoaz/Machine-Learning/Supervised Learning/Linear Regression/README.md

 # Linear Regression Salary Prediction App

-## Description
+## Getting Started

 This project implements a simple web application for predicting salary based on years of experience using linear regression.

+### Prerequisites

+To get started locally all you need is docker which you can download from https://www.docker.com/

 ## Creating Docker Image

-1 - Download the 'flask_app' folder from the repository.
+1. Download the 'flask_app' folder from the repository.

-2 - Open a terminal or command prompt.
+2. Open a terminal or command prompt.

-3 - Navigate to the 'flask_app' folder.
+3. Navigate to the 'flask_app' folder.

-4 - Run the following command to build the Docker image:
+4. Run the following command to build the Docker image:

 ```bash
 docker build -t <name> .
 ```
-5 - Once the Docker image is built, run the following command to start the Docker container:
+5. Once the Docker image is built, run the following command to start the Docker container:

 ```bash
 docker run -p 5000:5000 --rm <name>